mattijn/topojson/README.md

 3. In the computation of a shared path, a junction can be created on an existing coordinate in one of the geometries.
 Where in the JavaScript implementation this only can be considered when both geometries contain the coordinate.

-4. In the process of cutting lines the rings are rotated in the JavaScript implementation to make sure they start at a junction.
+4. In the process of cutting lines; the rings are rotated in the JavaScript implementation to make sure they start at a junction.
 This reduces the number of cuts.
 This rotation is done before cutting.
-In the current Python implementation this is be done differently.
+In the current Python implementation this is done differently.
 First the linestrings are cut using the junction coordinates and afterwards there is tried to apply a linemerge on the non-duplicate arcs of a geometry containing at least one shared arc.